Posted by: Robert Passfield

 In 2008 and 2009 the City of Ottawa is undertaking a major rehabilitation of the modern day high-level reinforced-concrete bridge to upgrading the structure for code compliance and extending the service life of the bridge.

-View the Ottawa Citizen article "Old Bronson Bridge Going" from February 17, 1961.
+View the Ottawa Citizen article “Old Bronson Bridge Going” from February 17, 1961, of the dismantling of the old swing bridge.

 Originally published in the July 2009 OSCAR.